putitsimply/christian-bible-explained/daniel.md

 The second half of Daniel has strange, symbolic visions, like beasts, horns, and mysterious numbers.
 These visions are often called **apocalyptic** writing, which means a style that uses dramatic symbols to talk about big struggles between good and evil, and about God’s justice in the end.
 The visions say that evil powers will not last forever, and that in the long run God will set things right.

 Overall, Daniel mixes exciting stories with mysterious visions to teach that courage, faithfulness, and hope matter, especially when people feel small compared to governments or empires.

+## Big ideas

+* Staying loyal to your beliefs can be costly, but the stories highlight courage under pressure.
+* Empires and rulers look powerful, but the book keeps reminding readers that power changes and does not last.
+* The visions use symbols to express hope that injustice and cruelty will not win forever.